19.3: Regulation of Oxidative Phosphorylation

 Figure \(\PageIndex{4}\): Measurement of coupling efficiency in respiring mitochondria.
 Eyenga et al. Ibid.

-Panel (A) shows the chemistry involved in the determination of the ATP/O ratio to measure coupling efficiency.
-Note that this step allows the regeneration of ADP and efficiency can be measured at any ADP concentration.
+Panel (A) shows the chemistry involved in determining the ATP/O ratio to measure coupling efficiency.
+Note that this step allows the regeneration of ADP, and efficiency can be measured at any ADP concentration.

 Panel (B) shows changes in O2 with time.
-The respiration rate is given by the slope of the curve.
+The slope of the curve gives the respiration rate.
 Until substrate is added, O2 levels are constant.
-On the addition of substrate, O2 is consumed in electron transport so levels O2 levels fall linearly.
-When ADP is added, the rate of O2 consumption increases which is reflected in a steady linear decline in O2 levels.
-This state which is at fixed ADP levels (as illustrated in Panel (A)), is called state 3 (maximum ATP synthesis at a given ADP level).
+On the addition of substrate, O2 is consumed in electron transport, so O2 levels fall linearly.
+When ADP is added, the rate of O2 consumption increases, which is reflected in a steady linear decline in O2 levels.
+This state, which is at fixed ADP levels (as illustrated in Panel (A)), is called state 3 (maximum ATP synthesis at a given ADP level).
 When oligomycin, an inhibitor of proton flow across ATP synthase which inhibits ATP synthesis (and ADP use) is added, state 4 ensues with shows decreased O2 consumption when ATP synthesis is stopped.
 Note the parallel lines for stages 2 and 4.
 The Cytochrome c oxidase activity at the end of the curve is the maximal respiration with ascorbate (as an oxidizing agent) and N,N,N′N′-tetra methyl-p-phenylenediamine (TMPD) as a substrate.

-Panel (C) shows a graph of the rate of ATP synthesis vs the rate of O2 consumption.
+Panel (C) shows a graph of the rate of ATP synthesis vs. the rate of O2 consumption.
 The slope gives the rate of ATP generation to that of O2 consumption (ie. the ATP/O ratio).
-Note that the graph is linear:O is linear over a range of fixed, non-saturating ADP concentrations.
+Note that the graph is linear over a range of fixed, non-saturating ADP concentrations.

 Changes in Proton Gradient from "Slippage"